Veterinarian with dog

 Dogs under 10 pounds (4.5 kg)

 Shake well before use, then remove the cap.
 Regarding dosage accuracy, extra attention should be used.
 Give drops only on food to little dogs – never directly into their mouths – to prevent unintentional overdoses.
 Before giving the dog the food, carefully measure the suspension onto it to ensure the right dose is given.
-The syringe with the Meloxicam concentration of 0.5 mg/mL cannot be used to measure doses for dogs weighing less than 1 lb (0.45 kg).
+The syringe with a 0.5 mg/mL concentration cannot be used to measure doses for dogs weighing less than 1 lb (0.45 kg).

-For dogs less than 1 lb (0.45 kg), Meloxicam Oral Suspension can be given using the dropper bottle: two drops for each pound of body weight for the 0.5 mg/mL concentration (five drops for each kilogram of body weight), dropped directly onto the food.
+The drug can be given using the dropper bottle for dogs less than 1 lb (0.45 kg): two drops for each pound of body weight for the 0.5 mg/mL concentration (five drops for each kilogram), dropped directly onto the food.

-For dogs between 1-10 pounds, Meloxicam Oral Suspension can be given by drops or by using the measuring syringe provided in the package (see dosing procedure below).
-The syringe fits on to the bottle and has a scale beginning at 1 lb, designed to deliver the daily maintenance dose (0.05 mg/lb or 0.1 mg/kg).
-The dog’s weight should be rounded down to the nearest 1-pound increment when using the syringe.
+For dogs between 1-10 pounds, the medicine can be given by drops or using the measuring syringe provided in the package (see dosing procedure below).
+The syringe fits onto the bottle and has a scale beginning at 1 lb, designed to deliver the daily maintenance dose (0.05 mg/lb or 0.1 mg/kg).
+The dog’s weight should be rounded to the nearest 1-pound increment when using the syringe.
 Replace and tighten the cap after use.

 Dogs over 10 pounds (4.5 kg)

 Shake well before use, then remove the cap.
-Meloxicam Oral Suspension may be either mixed with food or placed directly into the mouth.
+The drug may be mixed with food or placed directly into the mouth.
 Particular care should be given concerning the accuracy of dosing.
-Meloxicam Oral Suspension can be given using the measuring syringe provided in the package.
-The syringe fits on to the bottle and has a scale in pounds designed to deliver the daily maintenance dose (0.05 mg/lb or 0.1 mg/kg).
-The dog’s weight should be rounded down to the nearest 1-pound increment when using the syringe.
-Alternatively, Meloxicam Oral Suspension can be given using the dropper bottle: two drops for each pound of body weight for the 0.5 mg/mL concentration (five drops for each kilogram of body weight).
+The medicine can be given using the measuring syringe provided in the package.
+The syringe fits onto the bottle and has a pound scale designed to deliver the daily maintenance dose (0.05 mg/lb or 0.1 mg/kg).
+The dog’s weight should be rounded to the nearest 1-pound increment when using the syringe.
+Alternatively, the liquid can be given using the dropper bottle: two drops for each pound of body weight for the 0.5 mg/mL concentration (five drops for each kilogram).
 Replace and tighten the cap after use.

 Method of Administration